homekube/homekube/docs/nfs.md

 Removing the testing volume claim will also **delete** the folder from the server although an archive-folder is created.
-If we want storage to be kept when a persistent volume claim is deleted we need another parameter:
+If we want storage to be kept when a persistent volume claim is deleted we need to change the reclaim policy with another parameter:

 `--set storageClass.reclaimPolicy=Retain`